Indian PipeRead Now

 Germinating seedlings of Indian Pipe chemically mimic the tree’s root system causing the mycorrhizal fungi to attach to the roots of the newly forming Indian Pipe plant.
 Some call it a kind of ‘biological identity theft’.
 This doesn't resonate for me and I think more understanding will unfold as one spends time with Indian Pipe who is connected to the complex network of trees.
 The tree sends its sugars produced in photosynthesis to the fungus mycelium which in turn passes some along to the Indian pipe.
 This arrangement is technically called epiparasitism, a ‘parasite feeding on a parasite’.
 This word parasite conjures some negative thinking but it belongs within the realm of symbiotic relationships and I believe our scientists have not yet uncovered how Indian Pipe actually gives back within the cycle of things within the forest.

-Because it can only feed on Russula, Indian Pipe is an extremely rare plant and is never intolerant of cultivation or being transplanted.
+Since it can only feed on Russula fungi, Indian Pipe is an extremely rare plant and is never intolerant of cultivation or being transplanted.
 There are many lessons to learn from plants that require impeccable timing, a trust beyond the logic of a scientist, and bringing us to them while they move about mysteriously with growing requirements so detailed that we can understand them but cannot manipulate their existence.
-This plant should be harvested sparingly, only when large colonies are found, and with profound respect for the spirit of the plant.
+This plant should only be harvested sparingly, only when large colonies are found, and with profound respect for the spirit of the plant.

 Medicinal Parts: flowering tops, flowers